gatsbyjs/gatsby/docs/tutorial/part-seven/index.md

   }
 }
 ```

+> 💡 To avoid replication Gatsby stores at `node.parent` only a reference to the file node as an id like `70e062ec-ffb0-575c-98e8-281943630b27`.
+In an GraphQL query this references are solved for you by the query runner.
+But in `onCreateNode` you need the helper function `getNode` which takes this id to get the node.

 After restarting your development server, you should see the relative paths for your two markdown
 files print to the terminal screen.